buymetehbing/gds-swe-tha/README.md

 ## Configuration

-To adjust CSV file path for staff to team mapping, change the staffCsvFilePath variable in `src/database.ts`.
+To adjust CSV file path for staff to team mapping, change the staffCsvFilePath variable found in `src/database.ts`.

 ```
 const staffCsvFilePath = 'csv/staff-id-to-team-mapping-long.csv';